opendocsg/slw-judgments-backfill/2011_SGHC_228/report.md

 It is generally rec ognised, as enunc iated above, that in order to make a finding of fraud, the c ourt requires a greater degree of proof than it would when c oming to a finding on issues of fac t that do not involve fraud.

-44     Additionally, in _Liquidator of Leong Seng Hin Piling Pte Ltd v Chan Ah Lek and others_ [2007] 2 SLR(R) 77, it was held that the standard of honesty was not measured ac c ording to some private standard of a defendant or the objec tive standard of the reasonable man, although it may serve as a guide in the assessment of whether the defendant was dishonest.
+44     Additionally, in _Liquidator of Leong Seng Hin Piling Pte Ltd v Chan Ah Lek and others_ <span class="citation">[2007] 2 SLR(R) 77</span>, it was held that the standard of honesty was not measured ac c ording to some private standard of a defendant or the objec tive standard of the reasonable man, although it may serve as a guide in the assessment of whether the defendant was dishonest.
 Rather, the subjec tive intention of the defendant that he had ac ted in good faith c onstituted evidenc e whic h the c ourt evaluated and tested against the weight of other objec tive fac ts available inc luding, if required, the objec tive standard of the reasonable man.

 **_The law on unfair preference and undervalue transactions_**